rust-lang/api-guidelines/src/dependability.md

 <a id="c-dtor-fail"></a>
 ## Destructors never fail (C-DTOR-FAIL)

-Destructors are executed on task failure, and in that context a failing destructor causes the program to abort.
+Destructors are executed while panicking, and in that context a failing destructor causes the program to abort.

 Instead of failing in a destructor, provide a separate method for checking for